 GOAL 36: MAPS.
-Provide and keep current an integrated series of transportation maps.
-(Ordinance No. 98-09, 99-15, 17-13)
+Provide and keep current an integrated series of Transportation Maps.
+(Ord.
+No. 98-09, 99-15, 17-13)

-OBJECTIVE 36.1: TRANSPORTATION MAPS.
+OBJECTIVE 36.1: TRANSPORTATION MAP SERIES.
 Review and amend the adopted maps as necessary.
 Lee County will coordinate with the Metropolitan Planning Organization (MPO) to ensure any necessary changes incorporated into the MPO Plan remain consistent with the Lee Plan.
-(Ordinance No. 98-09, 17-13)
+(Ord.
+No. 98-09, 17-13)

-POLICY 36.1.1: Incorporate by reference, the most recent MPO Long Range Transportation Plan (LRTP), Bicycle and Pedestrian Master Plan (BPMP), Transit Development Plan (TDP), Florida Department of Transportation Plan (FDOT) Transportation Plan, and Transportation Improvement Plan (TIP).
-(Ordinance No. 98-09, 99-15, 02-02, 02-29, 03-19, 07-11, 17-13)
+POLICY 36.1.1: Incorporate by reference, the most recent MPO Long Range Transportation Plan, Bicycle and Pedestrian Master Plan (BPMP), Transit Development Plan (TDP), FDOT Transportation Plan, and Transportation Improvement Plan.
+(Ord.
+No. 98-09, 99-15, 02-02, 02-29, 03-19, 07-11, 17-13)

-POLICY 36.1.2: Map 3B (Future Functional Classification Map) identifies the future functional classification of transportation facilities.
-References to the functional classification of roadways (i.e., arterials, collectors, etc.) in the county land development regulations will rely on the existing or future classification of roads.
+POLICY 36.1.2: The Future Functional Classification Map (Map 3-B) identifies the future functional classification of transportation facilities.
+References to the functional classification of roadways (i.e., arterials, collectors, etc.) in the County land development regulations will rely on the existing or future classification of roads.
 The existing classification of roads will be kept in an Administrative Code consistent with the functional classification structure adopted by FDOT and coordinated through the MPO.
-(Ordinance No. 99-15, 17-13)
+(Ord.
+No. 99-15, 17-13)

-POLICY 36.1.3: Construction of new transportation facilities will be based on the transportation maps.
-(Ordinance No. 98-09, 99-15, 17-13)
+POLICY 36.1.3: Construction of new transportation facilities will be based on the Transportation Map Series.
+(Ord.
+No. 98-09, 99-15, 17-13)

-POLICY 36.1.4: Protect the through traffic capacity of the county's expressways, controlled access facilities, principal and minor arterials, and major collectors depicted on Map 3A.
-(Ordinance No. 17-13)
+POLICY 36.1.4: Protect the through traffic capacity of the County's expressways, controlled access facilities, principal and minor arterials, and major collectors depicted on Map 3-B. (Ord.
+No. 17-13)